HEIWA-IT/git/training/exercices.md

     Object reception: 100% (1128/1128), 108.82 KiB | 619.00 KiB/s, done.
     Deltas resoltuion: 100% (235/235), done.
    ```

+## 2 - Create your first commit

-### 2. Create a file (here it is firstname.txt with this content "Daniel") and execute git status:
+### 1. Create a file (here it is firstname.txt with this content "Daniel") and execute git status:
 ```
 $ git status
 On branch master